marijnh/Eloquent-JavaScript/18_http.md

 Browsers do enforce a limit on the size of the data a site can store in `localStorage`.
-That restriction, along with the fact that filling up people's ((hard drive))s with junk is not really profitable, prevents this feature from eating up too much space.
+That restriction, along with the fact that filling up people's ((hard drive))s with junk is not really profitable, prevents the feature from eating up too much space.

 {{index "localStorage object", "note-taking example", "select (HTML tag)", "button (HTML tag)", "textarea (HTML tag)"}}

 The following code implements a crude note-taking application.
-It keeps a set of named notes, and allows the user to select one, edit it, and create new notes.
+It keeps a set of named notes, and allows the user to edit notes and create new ones.

 ```{lang: "text/html", startCode: true}
 Notes: <select></select> <button>Add</button><br>